ESIPFed/science-on-schema.org/decisions/77-temporalCoverageGuidance.md

 }
 ```

-6. The Dataset temporalCoverage is described using time:Instant ([OWL Time](http://www.w3.org/2006/time))  with the with temporal coverage that is named time interval from a geologic time scale, provide numeric positions of the beginning and end for interoperability.
-Providing the numeric values is only critical if the TRS for the nominalPosition is not the [International Chronostratigraphic Chart](https://stratigraphy.org/chart).
+6. The dataset's temporalCoverage is described using the Instant, TimePosition, inTimePosition, NominalPosition, Interval, hasBeginning, hasEnd, and hasTRS elements from ([OWL Time](http://www.w3.org/2006/time)) with the with temporal coverage that is named time interval from a geologic time scale, provide numeric positions of the beginning and end for interoperability.
+Providing the numeric values is only critical, but still recommended, if the TRS for the nominalPosition is not the [International Chronostratigraphic Chart](https://stratigraphy.org/chart).

    *Example:*